Germany Travel Guide

 Hamburg

-Even if it doesn’t get the same name recognition of other German destinations, Hamburg isn’t a place you should leave out of your itinerary.
-As one of the world’s most important port cities since it’s medieval heyday as the Hanseatic League’s beacon of progress, Hamburg’s full of unique corners that reflect its maritime past & present.
+Even if it doesn’t get the same name recognition as other German destinations, Hamburg isn’t a place you should leave out of your itinerary.
+It’s been one of the world’s most important port cities since its medieval heyday as the Hanseatic League’s beacon of progress.
+Today, Hamburg is full of unique corners that reflect its maritime past and present.

 River in Hamburg, Germany

-The city’s ever-international outlook has made Hamburg one of the most important cultural centre of Germany, spawning the likes of famous classical composers like Johannes Brahms and Felix Mendelssohn along with playing a pivotal role in catapulting The Beatles into rock royalty.
+Hamburg’s ever-international outlook has made it one of Germany’s most important cultural centers.
+Hamburg has spawned the likes of famous classical composers, such as Johannes Brahms and Felix Mendelssohn, and played a pivotal role in catapulting The Beatles into rock royalty.

 Even if its musical history doesn’t tickle your eardrums, Hamburg’s modern-day cultural scene might.
-Hamburg has become one of Germany’s top cities for gastronomy and nightlife.
-In each of Hamburg’s unique neighbourhoods, you’ll never have a problem finding a raucous nightclub or a chilled-out place to enjoy a pint of local beer or marvel at a culinary creation that’ll make you second guess the country’s reputation for bland & boring food.
+Hamburg is one of Germany’s top cities for gastronomy and nightlife.
+In its unique neighbourhoods, you’ll never have a problem finding a raucous nightclub or a chilled-out place to enjoy a pint of local beer or marvel at a culinary creation that’ll make you second-guess the country’s reputation for bland & boring food.

 Ready to start planning a trip to Hamburg?
 Here are some helpful resources: